stcybrdgs/myPython-refresher/README.md

-A scratch sheet of Python patterns for refresher purposes
+A scratch sheet of Python patterns for refresher purposes.